orthanc-server/orthanc-setup-samples/docker/minio/README.md

 To start the setup, type: `docker-compose up --build -d` and `docker-compose logs` to access the logs later on.

-Before you upload any DICOM file in Orthanc, connect to the [minio interface](http://localhost:9000) (`minio/miniopwd`) and create a `my-sample-bucket` bucket.
-Also make sure to edit the Policy to `Read-Write`.
+A minio container is started to simulate s3 and an `my-sample-bucket` bucket is created at startup.

 # demo

-Orthanc is accessible on [http://localhost:8042](http://localhost:8042).
+Orthanc is accessible on [http://localhost:8042/ui/app/](http://localhost:8042/ui/app/).
 If you upload data to Orthanc, everything will be stored in the minio storage.